mike-koch/Spring-2015/README.md

-# BSTree - A Binary Search Tree Implementation
+# Binary Search Tree
-BSTree is a simple "dictionary" application.
+"Binary Search Tree" is a simple "dictionary" application.
 Below are the supported features.

 ## Supported Features
 This list has been taken directly from the application's "help" screen. `<string>` indicates the string entered / found, and `<nnn>` indicates its count.